About Molecular Cannabis Distillation and the Cannabis Distillate Process

 Not really.
 In both cases we are removing remaining light materials, solvents and gases first, then distilling cannabinoids (THC, CBD, etc) away from heavier botanical materials including chlorophyll, lipids, salts, sugars and possible heavy metals and pesticides.
 As always, parameters should be set for optimization based on variances in natural starting composition and product goals.
 Something to keep in mind with CBD production: Oftentimes, hemp harvesting is crude and can include not just buds and trim, but whole plants—stems and all.
 Wax content in extractions of this nature will be much greater than in typical cannabis THC processing.
 If winterization is not performed, distillation equipment can get clogged more readily, requiring significantly greater maintenance and cleaning.

-15. Can Pope’s Nutsche Filter-Dryers play a role in hemp processing?
+16. Can Pope’s Nutsche Filter-Dryers play a role in cannabis processing?

 There is no additional charge for this; it is free to our customers!
 Personal training and demonstration (with non-cannabinoid materials*) is performed at our Saukville, WI facility, 25 miles north of Milwaukee.
 Clients visit sometime between the time when equipment is ordered and when shipped.
 This is done privately, one company at a time – you receive full attention, without the presence of any potential competitors.
 Nearly all users have found that after this training and demonstration, they are able to set up and start operating the equipment themselves, making good quality product the same or next day after receiving the still, with no difficulty.
 Of course we are always here for questions via phone or email, again without charge.
 Special trips to client’s facilities can be quoted if necessary.